Enzo Ferrari Museum, Modena

 Aerial view of the Enzo Ferrari Museum in Modena.
 Photo © Cento29 / Gabriele Melloni & Stefano Paoli

 The Enzo Ferrari Museum complex consists of two parts; a restored building, which once was the mechanical workshop of Enzo Ferrari’s father, Alfredo, and a new futuristic wing, shaped like a giant yellow automobile car hood, designed by British architectural firm Future Systems in collaboration with Italy’s Shiro Studio.

-The visit to the museum begins in the Ferrari family’s home, where the Enzo Ferrari’s life and early career as a racing driver and industrialist are presented by the means of videos and multimedia exhibits, together with several iconic engines made by Ferrari.
+The visit to the museum begins in the Ferrari family’s home, where Enzo Ferrari’s life and early career as a racing driver and industrialist are presented by the means of videos and multimedia exhibits, together with several iconic engines made by Ferrari.

 The visit continues into the new building, where stories, protagonists, places, and competitions related to Ferrari and other renowned Italian automotive firms, such as Maserati and Alfa Romeo, are presented.

 In the main pavilion, several sports and race automobiles, manufactured from the 1950s to the present, are on show installed on pedestals like sculptural artworks.
-Pieces from the Ferrari and FCA collections are displayed on a rotational basis, so to present an always different and novel permanent exhibition.
+Pieces from the Ferrari and FCA collections are displayed on a rotational basis, so as to present an always different and novel permanent exhibition.